-The Group Operational Resilience Committee ("GORC") assists GRC with the oversight of the Bank's Operational resilience framework, by such it oversees:
+The Group Operational Resilience Committee ("GORC") assists GRC with the oversight of the Bank's Operational resilience practices that is driven by the activities in the following areas. , by such it oversees:

-- Information security, including Cyber security - Information Technology - Business Continuity, Disaster Recovery and Crisis Management - Bank's compliance with Privacy laws (Personal Data Protection) - Outsourcing and Vendor Management (External dependencies)
+- Cyber security and Information security - Information Technology - Business Continuity, Disaster Recovery and Crisis Management - Bank's compliance with Privacy laws (Personal Data Protection) - Outsourcing and Vendor Management (External dependencies)

-The GORC meets 4 times a year and reviews and recommends to GRC, the Bank's business resilience for each area it oversees.
+The GORC meets 4 times a year and reviews and recommends to GRC, the Bank's business resilience for each area.